junior-devleague-educators/project-template/project-guide.md

 ### Creating a New Project Repo in GitHub
 1. Create a new repo in your GitHub profile or on your Organization's profile.
 2. View your profile or organziation's profile and click on the repositories tab at the top.
 You will see a list of your repositories pop up.
-Click on the green button that says'New'.
+Click on the green button that says 'New'.
 ![Creating a New Repo](https://github.com/junior-devleague-educators/project-template/blob/master/assets/Screen%20Shot%202017-07-20%20at%2011.24.05%20AM.png)
 2. Name your new project repo.
 Name should be all lowercase and words should be separated by dashes, not spaces.
 Initialize your repo with a README.md (which can be modified later).
 ![Initialize README.md](https://github.com/junior-devleague-educators/project-template/blob/master/assets/Screen%20Shot%202017-07-20%20at%2012.15.04%20PM.png)